 CHARACTERISTICS: Noroviruses are a group of viruses belonging to the Norovirus genus and the Caliciviridae familyFootnote 14.
 Based on the sequence of the major capsid protein, these viruses are further divided into 6 genogroups (GI-GVI), consisting of numerous genotypesFootnote 15 .
 GI, GII and GIV are the only genogroups known to infect humans.
 GIII infect cattle; GV infect miceFootnote 16.
 Porcine noroviruses belong to GII, although porcine and human noroviruses belong to different genotypes within GII Footnote 17.
 GII is the most prevalent Norovirus genotype circulating in humans populations, accounting for more than 95% of all infections Footnote 15.
 Noroviruses are slightly smaller than other viruses in the Caliciviridae family, with a diameter of approximately 27 nmFootnote 5.
 The edges of the virus, when viewed by electron microscopy, are not well defined.
 The virus is round, non-enveloped, and has single-stranded, positive-sense, polyadenylated RNAFootnote 1Footnote 2.
 Norovirus recombination and antigenic drift results in replacement of circulating dominant viruses every 2-3 years, with the new variants able to re-infect hosts immune to previous virusesFootnote 15.

 PATHOGENICITY: Norovirus infection causes acute gastroenteritis, characterized by rapid onset of nausea, vomiting, diarrhea, abdominal cramps, abdominal pain, mucus in stool, malaise, headache, and fever Footnote 1Footnote 5.
-The infection is usually resolved within 12 to 60 hours, although it can last up to 120 days in elderly, young children or immunocompromised individuals1-3Footnote 5, and these groups are at greatest risk for mortality and increased morbidity Footnote 1.
+The infection is usually resolved within 12 to 60 hours, although it can last longer in elderly, young children or immunocompromised individuals1-3Footnote 5, and these groups are at greatest risk for mortality and increased morbidity Footnote 1.
 Up to 30% of Norovirus infections are asymptomatic, however, these individuals are able to transmit the virusFootnote 16.

 EPIDEMIOLOGY: Worldwide distribution.
 Noroviruses infect humans of all ages.
 Most outbreaks occur in hospitals, nursing homes, dining locations, schools, daycare centres, and vacation venues Footnote 1Footnote 4.
 Outbreaks occur throughout the year, but have a distinct winter seasonality Footnote 1.
 Because of persistence of Norovirus in the environment, outbreaks can last a long time and have been reported to last over 3 months Footnote 1.
 Noroviruses are responsible for 60-95% of outbreaks of nonbacterial acute infectious diarrhea Footnote 1.